scalapb/zio-grpc/docs/basics.md

 We create and populate a request protocol buffer object (in our case `Point`), pass it to the `getFeature()` method on our accessor, and get back an effect that needs a `RouteGuideClient` environment.
-We chain the response with a call to `putStrLn` to print the result on the console, and we catch the `NOT_FOUND` response and print an error.
+We chain the response with a call to `printLine` to print the result on the console, and we catch the `NOT_FOUND` response and print an error.
 All other errors are not handled at this level and will "bubble up" up to the program's `exitCode` handler.